SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-in-visual-studio.md

 ### Workflow Custom Activity

 Adds a project item for a workflow custom activity to your SharePoint Add-in.
 By adding a workflow custom activity, you can create additional workflow actions that you can then import as custom actions in SharePoint Designer 2013.
 The workflow custom activity contains an Elements.xml file, which defines the properties of the action, and a .xaml file for the workflow designer.
-For more information, see  [Workflows in SharePoint 2013](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).
+For more information, see  [Workflows in SharePoint](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).